kubernetes-sigs/tejolote/README.md

 What went in → What was done to the source code (and by who) → what came out.

-A provenance attestation provides users more transparency allowing them to know where the software they are using came from.
+A provenance attestation provides users with full transparency to the build process of the software they consume, allowing them to know where it came from, how it was built and by who.

 ## Key Features